nbotond20/create-release/README.md

 ## Example usage

 > [!IMPORTANT]
-> You will need to set `GITHUB_TOKEN` in environment variables for this action to work and you will need to provide write access to the repository for the bot user.
+> You will need to set `GITHUB_TOKEN` in environment variables and need to provide write access to the repository.

 ```yaml
 name: Create release